- County Meath

 During 2012, Action for Biodiversity, an INTERREG IVa project operating in the East Border Region in co-operation with 10 local authorities, including Meath County Council commissioned Ray Flynn from Queens University in Belfast to undertake a hydrological study of Girley Bog.
 Dr Flynn assessed the bog and came up with a cost of €35,000 to block drains and to monitor hydrology across the entire site.
 The result of this work would be to conserve the core wet, Sphagnum-rich area of Girley Bog.
 The funders of this research were the Special European Union Programmes Body (SEUPB).

 Girley Bog has a significant core area that is rich in Sphagnum Mosses shown in this picture.
 The presence of a thick living layer of these mosses on a bog coupled with a high water level is indicative of active peat formation in the peatland.
 At Girley the conservation of the core Sphagnum-rich area will be a priority action for conservation managers.
+Work involves raising the water levels in the high bog surrounding the core conservation area as this is regarded as supporting habitat, removing invasive pine and birch trees from the bog surface, preventing fire, monitoring water levels and restoring Sphagnum moss growth to suitable rewetted areas of the cutover bog.

-Girley Bog Meitheal
+Girley Bog Meitheal and the Conservation Action Plan 2016-2025

 Minister Jimmy Deenihan on the IPCC purchase of Girley Bog